Ransomware Encrypted My Files

 Are you searching the internet with the term “Ransomware Encrypted My Files”?
 You are not alone!
 In today connected world, individual users and businesses are more prone to malware threats than ever before.
 In recent years, the number of internet users has skyrocketed, and cybercriminals have begun to target unwary Internet users with a wide range of malware and cyber attacks.

-Cybercriminals are implementing new and effective methods to infiltrate computers.
-One of those methods is the use of Ransomware.
+Cybercriminals are implementing modern and effective methods to infiltrate computers.
+One of those methods is the utilize of Ransomware.
 It is by far the largest cybersecurity threat to computing devices, individuals, and businesses.
-The main intent of the vast majority of these ransomware threats is to make money from the victims.
+The intent of the tremendous majority of these ransomware threats is to make cash from the victims.

-Encryption Ransomware is a group of ransomware whose primary intention is to extort money from its victims.
-It does that by encrypting victim’ private or confidential data like documents and essential files; threatening to delete them unless the victim pays a ransom.
+Encryption Ransomware could be a group of ransomware whose primary intention is to extort money from its victims.
+It does that by encrypting victim’ private or secret information like documents and essential files; threatening to erase them unless the victim pays a ransom.

 Once inside your computer, Encryption ransomware searches your computer (and other connected networks or external storage devices) for specific file types such as .doc, .docx, .jpg, etc., and then encrypts those file types, rendering them inaccessible.